 Project Description

-Erosion of sediment from high bluffs and subsequent remobilization in the Colorado River arm of the Lake Mead delta presents significant navigation and habitat management issues in the western part of Grand Canyon.
+Erosion of sediment from high banks and subsequent remobilization in the Colorado River arm of the Lake Mead delta presents significant navigation and habitat management issues in the western part of Grand Canyon.
 All large reservoirs trap incoming sediment, and post-dam sedimentation in Lake Mead has been periodically studied since the completion of Hoover Dam in 1935 (Twitchell and others, 1999, 2004).
 Current and projected decline in water supply and total allocation of Colorado River water would suggest that Lake Mead and Lake Powell are likely to stay well below full pool for the foreseeable future, converting the upstream parts of these reservoirs to riverine segments that are rapidly evolving and redistributing sediment from upper to parts of the delta.
 Thus, river-reservoir system management must consider the physical and geochemical effects of erosion and redistribution of this legacy sediment.